SabbraCadabra11/AI-Mafia/README.md

 ## 🎭 Overview

+The concept has been shamelessly stolen from Turing Games channel on YouTube (https://www.youtube.com/@turing_games, https://youtu.be/JhBtg-lyKdo).
 This project implements a fully automated Mafia game where AI agents (Large Language Models) take on roles like Mafia, Sheriff, Doctor, and Villagers.
 The game runs autonomously with no human intervention, featuring:

 - **10 AI players** with distinct roles and goals
 - **Night phase** with Mafia consensus, Sheriff investigations, and Doctor protection